abbaslab-va/AbbasCentral/README.md

     timestamps - a structure containing subfields:
         > times - a 1xT double array of timestamp times, where T is the number of timestamps
         > codes - a 1xT double array of timestamp codes (i.e. 65529)
         > keys - a structure containing key strings that can be used by the user to reference specific timestamp codes.
 Set up in config.ini file bpod - a SessionData file from a Bpod session

 ## BehDat Methods

+Methods for the BehDat class can be thought of as generally belonging to one of 4 categories: Bpod, Spike, LFP, and Video.
+Functions relating to bpod, spikes, and video can be run simultaneously on arrays of objects, as the overhead for storing the associated data is relatively low.
+Functions that require LFP analysis should be run on one subject at a time, as the cost to memory for storing raw ephys data is prohibitively large.
+These functions will load the LFP, manipulate and analyze the signal as needed, save the results, and delete the LFP from the workspace.

 ### Bpod

 ### Spikes
 ### LFP
 ### Video

+# Example workflow
+The following example demonstrates how a researcher may use this package to set up a data pipeline, from collection and spike sorting, to synchronization with parallel data streams, to data analysis, visualization and storage.
+## A) Organize project directory
+## B) Sort spikes with kilosort
+## C) Select experiment